specklesystems/speckle-docs/user/ui2.md

 If instead you are ready to receive, just click on "Receive".

-## Saved Streams
+## Saved Projects

-Saved streams will show up under a "Saved Streams" list.
+Saved projects will show up under a "Saved Projects" list.

 ![dui2-saved](https://user-images.githubusercontent.com/2679513/159479002-ea661bad-4f43-46f9-a810-8a4780c8a056.gif)